grandeurkoe/obsidian-vault/100 Days of Code - The Complete Python Pro Bootcamp/Day 001 - Working with Variables in Python/Introduction to Python.md

 ### Dynamic Typing

-Dynamic Typing: Python is a dynamically typed language, which means that variable types are determined at runtime.
+Python is a dynamically typed language, which means that variable types are determined at runtime.
 The interpreter handles dynamic typing by checking variable types and performing type conversions as needed during execution.

 ### Standard Library and External Modules